Find Affordable College Courses

 19 Yearly Graduations

 The 2nd most popular school in the country for behavioral science majors who are seeking their doctor's degree is University of North Carolina at Chapel Hill.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-For the 2020-2021 academic year, 19 doctor's degrees were handed out to behavioral science majors at UNC Chapel Hill.
-About 79% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their doctor's degree in behavioral science from UNC Chapel Hill.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #3